 Isaac Newton's First Law of Motion describes the behavior of a massive body at rest or in uniform linear motion, i.e., not accelerating or rotating.
 The First Law states, "A body at rest will remain at rest, and a body in motion will remain in motion unless it is acted upon by an external force."

-This simply means that things cannot start, stop or change direction all by themselves.
+This scientific law simply means that things cannot start, stop or change direction all by themselves.
 It requires some force acting on them from the outside to cause such a change.
 While this concept seems simple and obvious to us today, in Newton's time it was truly revolutionary.

 Newton published his laws of motion in 1687, in his seminal work "Philosophiæ Naturalis Principia Mathematica" (Mathematical Principles of Natural Philosophy) in which he formalized the description of how massive bodies move under the influence of external forces.

 Newton expanded upon the earlier work of Galileo Galilei, who developed the first accurate laws of motion for masses, according to Greg Bothun, a physics professor at the University of Oregon.
 Galileo's experiments showed that all bodies accelerate at the same rate regardless of size or mass.
 Newton also critiqued and expanded on the work of Rene Descartes, who also published a set of laws of nature in 1644, two years after Newton was born.
 Descartes' laws are very similar to Newton's first law of motion.